Ready For The Road

 - If you have filled with a disinfection agent, allow the solution to stand in the system for the recommended time and then drain down.
 Purge the system by running two or three tanks of fresh water through the system with all taps open at the midway point.

-There are always things ready to go wrong so it’s best to finish off with a general check throughout your unit.
+There are always things ready to go wrong so it is best to finish off with a general check throughout your unit.

 A priority with a trailer tent is to unfold it as if pitching it to ensure there is no significant deterioration of the tent fabric and poles.
 Look for signs of vermin attack, mould growth and general wear and tear that you may have missed when it was last used.
-Use a sterilising solution such as Milton to kill any mould spores.
-For patching fabric or replacing guy lines, pegging rubbers or poles, repair kits and spare parts can be obtained from your local dealer or a specialist company (see the Club’s Datasheet 11 Caring for Tents).
+Use a sterilising solution (as used for babies’ bottles) to kill any mould spores.
+For patching fabric or replacing guy lines, pegging rubbers or poles, repair kits and spare parts can be obtained from your local dealer or a specialist company, see our guide, Looking after your tent.

 External cleaning can be a chore especially after a winter lay-up unless you have fitted a breathable cover or used a waxy coating such as Fenwicks Overwintering Fluid.